What’s the difference between

 An ‘article’ or ‘editorial’ usually refers to a piece that is intended for publication in our magazine.
 These are usually much more refined in standards, style, tone, topic etc – and photographic-support requirements.

 ‘Advertorial’ is a piece that is written in the style of editorial or a ‘blog’, but is clearly (to us) designed to promote a product, company, person etc etc. ‘Advertorial’ is basically ‘advertising in disguise’ – as such, we may still accept it for publication, but usually for a fee or in support of/supplementary to paid advertising.

 What you need to know:

 If you are a commercial entity and your goal is to sell a product or a service or to promote your company or to attract our audience to also ‘like’ your web site, Facebook etc, then you should seriously consider advertising with us.
 Our rates are very competitive and ‘traditional’ advertising is (or can be when done right) a ‘quick fix’ for getting attention.

-If you are a commercial entity and your goal is to sell a product or service or to promote your company etc, then ‘blogging’ for our audience could also be a very attractive option for you.
+If you are a commercial entity and your goal is to sell a product or service or to promote your company etc, then ‘blogging’ to our audience could also be a very attractive option for you.

 HOWEVER – if you think blogging is easy – or if you think blogging is a cheap and easy alternative to advertising – then read no further – don’t waste your time or ours.
 BLOGGING IS NOT A SHORT-TERM SALES TOOL – BLOGGING IS NOT AN ALTERNATIVE FOR ADVERTISING.